 What is a “recover”?
-This is the process of placing a new roof membrane over an existing one.
-This is normally done when the membrane is worn but the insulation is otherwise in good condition.
-Keep in mind, though, that you can only recover a roof once.
-With the process, you may be eligible for new warranty options.
-A roof recover is especially effective for increasing insulation during the winter.
+With recovery, a new roof membrane is installed over the existing one.
+This is typically done when the membrane is worn but the insulation is still in relatively healthy shape.
+Roof recovery, however, can only be done once.
+With recovery, your roof may also be eligible for new warranty programs.
+Recovery is also beneficial for enhancing insulation during wintertime.

 Quality roof replacement & repair in Edmonds, Seattle, Lynnwood, Mill Creek, Mercer Island, Mukilteo & South Everett